-U.S. History: 20th century U.S. military and diplomatic history, U.S.-Afghan relations, digital history, the national security state, postwar conservatism and isolationism.
+U.S. History: 20th-century U.S. political and diplomatic history, U.S.-Afghan relations, digital history, the security state, the American Right, anti-imperialism, and noninterventionism.

 Brandan is a Ph.D. candidate in history and a graduate research assistant with the Roy Rosenzweig Center for History and New Media.
-He is interested in 20th century U.S. history, particularly Cold War foreign policy and international relations.
+He is interested in 20th-century U.S. history, particularly Cold War political culture, foreign policy, and international relations.